learn-co-students/site-publishing-ftp-html-000/README.md

 ## Objectives

-1. What is FTP?
+1. Explain what FTP is
-2. Key details to connect to a remote FTP server.
+2. Describe key details to connect to a remote FTP server
-3. Using FileZilla Client to upload content.
+3. Using FileZilla Client to upload content

 ## Publishing Using FileZilaa and FTP